reslp/phylociraptor/data/test_cases/minimal/README.md

 Results generated from this run:

 - 6 fungal genome assemblies downloaded
-- 10 single-copy orthologs identified in each genome
+- 10 single-copy orthologs identified in each genome (using BUSCO5)
-- 20 multiple sequence alignments using mafft (n=10) and clustal omega (n=10)
+- 18 multiple sequence alignments using mafft and clustal omega.
+(Could have been 20 but two orthologs are missing in too many genomes)
-- 24 trimmed alignments using trimal and aliscore/alicut (could have been 40, but 16 were eliminated by our filters)
+- 36 trimmed and filtered alignments using trimal and aliscore/alicut (could have been 40, but 4 were eliminated by our filters)
-- 24 maximum-likelihood gene trees calculated with iqtree
+- 36 maximum-likelihood gene trees calculated with iqtree
 - 12 concatenated maximum-likelihood phylogenies using 3 different bootstrap-cutoff values
 - 12 species trees using 3 different bootstrap-cutoff values
 - 1 comprehensive report of our analyses in HTML format